tejeshn48/3000/charan1.md

 A system running Windows 10
-The latest copy of Java Development Kit or Java Runtime Environment installed Access to an account with administrator privileges
+The latest copy of Java Development Kit or Java Runtime Environment installed Access to an account with administrator privileges.

 ### Install Jenkins on Windows